DataSystemsLab/recdb-postgresql/README.txt

 ### Installation

 Once you've synced with GitHub, the folder should contain the source code for PostgreSQL, as well as several Perl scripts in a directory named "./PostgreSQL/scripts/".
+If you are familiar with installing PostgreSQL from source, RecDB is installed the exact same way; for the sake of simplicity, however, we have included these scripts that will simplify the process.
+Note that the installation and remake-related scripts MUST be run from within the PostgreSQL folder in order for them to work correctly.

 1. Run the installation script install.pl.